gt-crnch-rg/smartnic-tutorial-sc25/README.md

 ## Hands-on Examples

 Please see the examples under the `/code` folder.
 The tutorial slides will have additional details on running and interacting with each example.

+See [this Google Doc](https://docs.google.com/document/d/1SHleSgEKzycFDrLUNEYAbvQJKfNafu85n4f1gSbAgII/edit?usp=sharing) for instructions on using GitHub authentication to access the testbed and start working with the examples!

 ## Slides